 After being dropped from a brief contract with Def Jam Records, for example, she performed in artful burlesque shows.
-During that time she met Lady Starlight, a performer who helped create a new stage persona.
-Stefani Germanotta combined fashion, art, and acting into an approachable but unforgettable concept: Lady Gaga.
+During that time, she met Lady Starlight, a performer who helped her create a new stage persona.
+Stefani Germanotta combined fashion, art and acting into an approachable but unforgettable concept: Lady Gaga.

 Gaga proved her abilities in scenes where she went toe-to-toe with icons such as Kathy Bates.
 AHS was a crucial turning point in her acting career, and she received acclaim for her nuanced performance and a Golden Globe award for Best Actress in a Miniseries or Television Film.

-After years of development by director Clint Eastwood, who for a time planned a version of the film starring Beyonce, A Star Is Born came together with Gaga in one of two lead roles.
-It’s the third remake of the 1937 classic and will follow talented but troubled musician Jackson Maine (Bradley Cooper, also making his directorial debut), who encounters Gaga’s character Ally, a struggling young performer.
+After years of development by director Clint Eastwood, who for a time planned a version of the film starring Beyoncé, A STAR IS BORN came together with Gaga in one of two lead roles.
+It’s the third remake of the 1937 classic and follows talented but troubled musician Jackson Maine (Bradley Cooper, also making his directorial debut), who encounters Gaga’s character, Ally, a struggling young performer.
 Ally and Jackson fall in love, and Jackson helps Ally find success.
 But problems arise; their relationship suffers, and one rises while the other falls.

 Lady Gaga isn’t even close to falling.
-In 10 short years, she has accomplished just about everything one can in the music industry.
-Now she has her sights set on film stardom, and we expect her fortune to be just as rich and bold on the big screen as on the stage.
+Over her 12-year career, she has accomplished just about everything one can in the music industry.
+Now, she has her sights set on film stardom, and we expect her fortune to be just as rich and bold on the big screen as on the stage.